-Nothing symbolizes a cozy home more than a wood-burning fireplace.
+Nothing symbolizes a cozy home more than a gas or wood-burning fireplace.
 But no matter how carefully you maintain the fire, eventually some soot will escape the firebox and scatter onto the bricks of the surrounding facade and hearth.
 Soot is fine, black particulates that occur when any organic and carbon-filled materials are not burned completely.
 When you see the black streaks and stains, it's time to clean your fireplace bricks.

 How Often to Clean Fireplace Bricks